Bill Tush: Radio broadcaster

-Tush began his professional career after high school as a radio newscaster and disk jockey for a number of radio stations in the Pittsburgh area including KQV AM where he was known as "Bill Williams".
+Tush began his professional career after high school as a radio newscaster and disk jockey for a number of radio stations in the Pittsburgh area, including KQV AM where he was known as Bill Williams.

-Tush was drafted in 1969, served in the US Army, spending six months in Vietnam as a communications specialist.
+Tush was drafted in 1969, served in the U.S. Army, spending six months in Vietnam as a communications specialist.
 Returning to Pittsburgh, Tush was the late afternoon drive time disk jockey on WEDO AM radio.
-He also worked simultaneously on KQV, again using the name "Bill Williams" to avoid listener confusion.
+He also worked simultaneously on KQV, again using the name Bill Williams to avoid listener confusion.
 By 1971, his WEDO time slot was named "The Bill Tush Show".

 Atlanta years

-In 1974, Tush traveled to Atlanta, Georgia, looking for work.
-He was hired by WGST AM as a disk jockey playing the station's Oldies format.
+In 1974, Tush traveled to Atlanta, looking for work.
+He was hired by WGST AM as a disk jockey playing the station's oldies format.
 "It was a strange place to work" Tush said.
-One day, after playing the Johnny Bristol song Hang On In There Baby, a station employee walked in, picked up the record from the turntable and broke it, saying "I hate that record".
+One day, after playing the Johnny Bristol song "Hang on in There Baby", a station employee walked in, picked up the record from the turntable and broke it, saying "I hate that record".

 SuperStation WTBS

-Bored with radio, Tush decided to try television.
+Bored with radio, Tush tried television.
 "One weekend I was watching this local television station that ran all these great movies but they were in such bad shape – they were scratchy I remember – but they were all the old great black-and-white films that I've always loved.
 I was hooked on this television station.
 But the station was so bad I thought 'I could get a job there'".
 The station was WTCG Channel 17.
 Tush walked into the station carrying his reel-to-reel demo tape and asked if the television station needed any announcers.
 They did.
 He was hired as a part-time booth announcer for $50 per week.

 Station owner Ted Turner used satellite broadcasting to greatly enlarge his station's broadcast footprint.
 Turner's WTCG became "WTBS - your SuperStation" and the station was suddenly available on hundreds of cable channels across America, providing content 24 hours a day, seven days a week.
-The new WTBS quickly became a hit in households across the country.
+WTBS quickly became a hit in households across the country.
 As WTCG evolved into SuperStation WTBS, Tush did voice-over station promotions and station identifications.
 He was one of the few who was seen on-air at the station, appearing in commercials and occasionally moderating public affairs shows.
 Station owner Turner stopped Tush in the hallway one day and said "You're doin' a good job.
 Smile more."

-One night, Turner came to the station and said to Tush "Hi Bill, you're doing a good job.
+One night, Turner said to Tush "Hi Bill, you're doing a good job.
 Are you doing what you want to do?"
 Tush said "I want to host the movies".
 The next day, WTBS' Director of Operations Sid Pike called Tush and said "You're going to host (WTBS') Academy Award Theatre".